Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 ©3DWithUs – Photo: Max Funkner

 – Toolbox.
-A handy plastic toolbox is provided to keep nuts and screws, etc. It is quite useful as there are many parts needed for such disciplines as CNC carving like clamps and router bits, for example.
-Good to keep all product-related items together.
+A handy plastic toolbox is provided to keep nuts and screws, etc. It is quite helpful as there are many parts needed for such disciplines as CNC carving, such as clamps and router bits.
+It is good to keep all product-related items together.
 In the toolbox, there is everything we need for the assembly and operation.
 A familiar and very handy hex-key driver is one of the items.
 To assemble a machine with a regular hex key would be laborious.

 – Module Box.
 I would strongly recommend keeping this neat peace of packaging to store the modules safely.